ordbase/ordinals.sandbox/001/README.md

 Can you do better?

-Post your code snippets on the "official" Ruby Quiz Channel, that is, the [ruby-talk mailing list](https://rubytalk.org).
+Post your code snippets (or questions or comments) on the "official" Ruby Quiz Channel, that is, the [ruby-talk mailing list](https://rubytalk.org).

 Happy hacking and (crypto) blockchain contract scripting with sruby.